 In another example, a movie theatre will consider cable television and DVD’s as its indirect competitors.
 This is because people might not be visiting theatres when they can watch the same movie at home.

-3) Phantom competitors –
+3) Phantom competitors in your market–

 This phenomenon is observed when instead of buying your service or your product, customer chooses to purchase something else altogether.
 This type of competition involves business entities which do not exist in the typical frame of mind of customers.
 Tackling such competitors is very difficult because it is completely in the hand of the customers.

 For example – In the above movie theatre example, customer does watch movie in the theatre or at home, he simply chooses to read books, go trekking or visit friends instead of wasting his time on the movie.
 Similarly, in the savings account example, someone who is poor or someone else who trades with black money (possible, isn’t it), is not going to use any financial options the bank or any other financial institution gives.
-These guys are simply not in the frame of mind to purchase anything from your industry.
+These guys are simply not in the frame of mind to purchase anything of any kinds from your industry.

 Your offers will not work on these guys because they are not used to your products and the services you are offering.
 Due to the presence of phantom competitors, market feasibility studies are done.
 This is because, marketers like to know the average consumption of the market before launching the product.